nograx/ioBroker.zendure-solarflow/README.md

 - Send MQTT commands with QOS=1
 - If zenSDK device is not reachable, stop polling device after 5 retries.
 Try again after 10 minutes.

-### 4.1.0 (2026-06-19)

-- Allow local TLS MQTT Server connection on port 8883 (due to new device firmware) in settings
-- Fix batcur calculation

 For older changes see [CHANGELOG_OLD.md](CHANGELOG_OLD.md).